enghausen/0x09-exercises/README.md

 In this exercise, you will implement a simplified version of a TSP logging system.

-### Exercise 0x00 – Create a Class Diagram for Central
+### Exercise 0x00 – Create a Class Diagram for `Central`

-You are given the C++ class Central (shown below).
-Your task is to create a class diagram based on this code.
+Create a UML class diagram that shows the structure of the Central class and its relationships to other classes.

 ```cpp
 #include <vector>